MageMCU/MageMCU/README.md

 		- Legal Disclaimer
 		- Witness Name & Signature
 		- Sign and Date
 	- The motivation behind this type of an agreement, there is not enough all-around laboratories in our public schools for vocational readiness.
+Let's get America back to work.

 ## Recommended Beginners C++ Textbook